Koh Tao Diving Tours

 If you are a certified diver you can enjoy our ‘Fun Diving‘ tours.

-We have our own purpose-built dive boat; Downstairs dive deck for gearing up with an onboard compressor, tanks, weights, entry platform, etc., Plus upstairs seating & refreshments area for relaxing between dives.
+We have two purpose-built dive boats; Downstairs dive deck for gearing up with an onboard compressor, tanks, weights, entry platform, etc., plus upstairs seating & refreshments area for relaxing between dives.

 Trips rotate around all of Koh Tao’s best dive sites & we stick to diving in small groups so that our enthusiastic dive guides can ensure everyone enjoys long dives, sees lots of aquatic life and has a great time.